thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 This document specifies a variant of the Privacy Pass issuance protocol that allows for batched issuance of tokens.
-This allows clients to request more than one token at a time and for issuers to isse more than one token at a time.
+This allows clients to request more than one token at a time and for issuers to issue more than one token at a time.

 --- middle